With so many good NHL online gambling sites to choose from, how do you know which one is the best?

 Yes it's fully legal.
 You are not breaking any laws at all by betting real money on the NHL at international betting sites or on fantasy style gambling sites either.

 The odds for an ice hockey game will look something like this; Red Wings -140, Penguins +160.

-Lines are the different types of bet you can make and in NHL betting, the main two lines are the money line and the puck line.
+Betting lines refer to the different types of bets you can make and in NHL betting, the main two lines are the money line and the puck line.

 The money line is a straightforward bet on who you think will win the game and the puck line bet is a spread bet where you're betting on how many points a team will win by.

 Big name sports betting sites take ice hockey bets on every single game of the NHL season.

 Yes you can use a betting system but it's important to remember that although some betting systems may help you to win more, they do not guarantee you profits in the long or short term.